 When to Seek Professional Support

 Sometimes, social anxiety becomes so debilitating that it is difficult to go to school, work, or interact with loved ones.
 Especially if social anxiety is causing fears of leaving home, it is time to seek professional support.
-An online therapist directory or online therapy platform can help you find a therapist trained to treat social anxiety.
+An online therapist directory or online therapy platform for anxiety can help you find a therapist trained to treat social anxiety.
 If medication management is needed, online psychiatrist options can be supported.

 In My Experience